The death toll from a crackdown on protests in Iran jumps to at least 2,571, activists say

 The activist group said 2,403 of the dead were protesters and 147 were government-affiliated.
 Twelve children were killed, along with nine civilians it said were not taking part in protests.
 More than 18,100 people have been detained, the group said.

-With the internet down in Iran, gauging the demonstrations from abroad has grown more difficult.
-The AP has been unable to independently assess the toll.
-Iran’s government has not offered overall casualty figures.
+Gauging the demonstrations from abroad has grown more difficult, and the AP has been unable to independently assess the toll.

 Skylar Thompson with the Human Rights Activists News Agency told AP the new toll was shocking, particularly since it reached four times the death toll of the monthslong 2022 Mahsa Amini protests in just two weeks.